Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 [^src_7360_2_1]: Source: RFC7360, Section 2.1, last paragraphs

-The DTLS encryptiton adds an additional overhead to each packet sent.
+The DTLS encryption adds an additional overhead to each packet sent.
 RADIUS/DTLS implementations MUST support sending and receiving RADIUS packets of 4096 bytes in length, with a corresponding increase in the maximum size of the encapsulated DTLS packets.
 This larger packet size may cause the packet to be larger than the Path MTU (PMTU), where a RADIUS/UDP packet may be smaller.